Angélica Lozano: Political life

 Lozano's interest in politics and human rights issues began while she was a law school.
 During her studies, in 1998, she volunteered with the NGO Opción Colombia in the Puerto Nariño - Amazonas region.
 She worked as a legal advisor to the mayor and focused on indigenous protection.
-She then worked as an advisor to two independent Senators that were on the commission for Constitutional measures, Íngrid Betancourt (from 2000-2001) and Antonio Navarro Wolff (from 2001-2005).
+She then worked as an advisor to two independent Senators that were on the commission for Constitutional measures, Íngrid Betancourt (from 2000 to 2001) and Antonio Navarro Wolff (from 2001 to 2005).
 In 2003, she co-founded the Independent Democratic Pole party, a left-wing political party.
 Lozano began her own political career in 2005 when she served as Mayor of the Chapinero district of Bogotá until 2008.
 Afterwards, in 2011, she was elected to the city council of Bogotá.
 In 2014 she was elected to the Chamber of Representatives of Colombia as a Green Alliance Party candidate in Bogotá, becoming the country's first out LGBT legislator at the national level.

-In 2011, the Colombian Constitutional Court created a ruling that same-sex couples could register their relationship, under the condition that the country’s lawmakers do not pursue a bill that would give same-sex couples the same marriage rights as heterosexual couples.
+In 2011, the Colombian Constitutional Court created a ruling that same-sex couples could register their relationship, under the condition that the country's lawmakers do not pursue a bill that would give same-sex couples the same marriage rights as heterosexual couples.
 Two years after this ruling, the Colombian Senate rejected legislation that would have given the right to marry to same-sex couples.
 Lozano stated that she will continue to, “fight to secure the recognition of gay/lesbian families.”

 In August 2014, Senator Viviane Morales began to collect signatures in support of a referendum that would make adoptions of children by same-sex couples beholden to a popular vote of six unrelated individuals.
 Lozano spoke out against this push for legislation, stating that “human dignity and fundamental rights are not decided in a referendum.”
 Her public opposition to this proposal is another example of her fight for LGBT rights in Colombia.

 Other than LGBTQ issues, Lozano has supported many other initiatives during her time in office.
 These issues include: increasing the mobility for bicycle use within the city, political reforms to fight corruption in the government, and she is the current spokeswoman of "las veedurías ciudadanas" or the citizen's watchdogs.
 One project that she focused on throughout 2015 focused primarily on Enrivonmental Policy.
 The main aim of this law project was to create environmental loyalties that would be able to monetarily compensate municipalities for their conservation and mechanisms for which these loyalties can be monitored.